Setting Up Azure Single Sign-On (SSO)

 You need to enter the following:

-- client id - your Azure Application ID (see below)
+- client id - shown as Application (client) ID in Azure (see below)

-- client secret - the key from step 3
+- client secret - the key value as created in the previous section

 - tenant -